timorunge/docker-test-runner/README.md

 # Environment variables to set inside the container.
 # Each environment will run in a separate container.
+# You have the possiblity to skip container runs based on an environment.
+# Simply use the option `skip_images` as a list inside the environment itself.
 docker_container_environments:
   env_1:
     injected_dict: { "foo": "bar" }